guide huayna picchu 2023

 picchu huayna

 As its name indicates, these are several stepped stairways, with angles of over 60 degrees, that are located at the beginning of the route and a few meters before reaching the top.
-Walking over them has to be using the hands as extra support and is all an ordeal for overweight people with vertigo.
+To walk over them has to be using the hands as extra support and is all an ordeal for overweight people, elderly people, children, and persons with vertigo.
+But don’t worry, there were no deaths reported from falling off the cliff or anything like that.

 5. The Moon Temple